ministryofjustice/jury-summons-web/README.md

 All the bower/npm/django commands should be run in docker.
 You can do that by using `docker compose run <service (e.g. django)> command`

-* set up npm: `docker compose run django npm install`
+* set up npm: `docker-compose run django npm install`
-* set up bower: `docker compose run django bower install --allow-root`
+* set up bower: `docker-compose run django bower install --allow-root`
-* set up django: `docker compose run django python manage.py migrate`
+* set up django: `docker-compose run django python manage.py migrate`

 Start it up: